DavidWells/davidwells.io-v1/content/blog/2020-05-16-cleaner-async-await-code-without-try-catch.md

 ---
 title: "Cleaner async JavaScript code without the try/catch mess."
-descriptions: "How to use safeAwait to wrap promises for better error handling in async await JavaScript code"
+description: "How to use safeAwait to wrap promises for better error handling in async await JavaScript code"
 author: DavidWells
 date: 2020-05-16 09:30:00
 layout: post